benjystanton/benjystanton.github.io/src/posts/2018-11-22-a-quick-review-of-she-ra.md

 layout: layouts/post
 permalink: "blog/a-quick-review-of-she-ra/"
 title: A quick review of the Netflix She-Ra reboot
-categories: nablopomo
-tag: NaBloPoMo2018
+tags:
+- NaBloPoMo
+- post
+- NaBloPoMo 2018
 ---

-<p>Netflix’s new She-Ra is seriously cool.
+Netflix’s new She-Ra is seriously cool.
 The female characters are strong and diverse in personality, body shape and skin tone.
 Some are good, some are evil.
-Some are funny, some are serious, some are nerdy.</p>
+Some are funny, some are serious, some are nerdy.

 The men are sensitive and supporting without being overtly masculine.
 Often they are camp and their sexuality is ambiguous.